College Courses Explained

 A Levels can lead to a wide range of careers and courses at university

 - Option to study up to four different subjects in depth

 - Can lead to university

-- Combine study with paid work you earn and learn
+- Combine study with paid work – earn while you learn

 - Trains you for a specific profession